pmatorras/MacroEconomics/README.md

 ### Overview

 This repository’s purpose is to organize code and documentation for collecting, processing, and visualizing macroeconomic time series in a clear, reproducible workflow.
-The structure and sections below follow widely accepted README best practices to help users understand what the project does, how to run it, and how to contribute.

 ### Required dependencies
 the required dependencies are obtained via: